avrilemay/pressReview/README.md

 ## Description

-This project is a deployed Streamlit application that allows users to generate a newsletter from popular articles in French.
+This project is a deployed Streamlit application that allows users to generate a newsletter from popular articles in French and Braille.
 Users can select a time period and a language (French or Braille) to generate and download the newsletter as a PDF file.

 The application uses the NewsAPI to retrieve articles, the Newspaper library to extract the full content of the articles, and a translation function to convert the text into Braille if needed.